CHAPTER THIRTY-NINE: TWO CAN PLAY

 "Oh, well, we played a quick round of Who's to Blame.
 Not sure who won, though.
 Too early to tell."
 I smile weakly.

 It fades when Cato only stares expressionlessly back at me.

 "Look, it's nothing to worry about.
 Did his goons hurt you?"
 I've already assumed they didn't do more than rough him up a little.
 Cato seems physically okay, and I don't sense him trying to hide any internal pain.
 I'd know if he was.

 He snorts.
 "No, they didn't.
 However…I came close to breaking one of their arms when they pulled me into the living room off the kitchen.
 They kept their distance after that."
 He moves close to me, fingers gently whispering up and down my burned arms.
 "I was worried about you, though."

 I shrug, suppressing a grimace.
 "He threatened me, but that's nothing new.
 With…jail?
 Actually, I'm not really sure what he was intending to threaten me with.
 We didn't get that far because I told him I didn't do it."

 A muscle in his jaw ticks.
 "It?"

 "The bombing," I explain, remembering belatedly that Cato wasn't there for the whole conversation.
 C'mon, Katniss, use your brain.
 "Snow thought I was responsible for blowing up Heavensbee's place.
 Which is obviously dumb, and I told him so.
-He dropped his accusations pretty quick after I hit him with that logic bomb."
-Oh, damn, poor choice of words, Katniss.
+He dropped his accusations pretty quick after that."

 Pretty good, eh?
 Convincing?
 Good.
 I thought so too.